Federico Ramos: Biography

 In 1995 Federico again joined with Uruguayan drummer José Luis Pérez and Uruguayan bassist Eduardo Márquez Del Signore (Jon Anderson's Latin Band).
 The Trio found in the combination of their sounds the name of Ritual and the compact disc Presencia was released by Amazone Records.
 Presencia was presented in Montevideo, in the Teatro Solís in July 1997 with sold out tickets.
 Ritual traveled to Montevideo accompanied by their guest artist, pianist, composer and producer Tommy Eyre, the Englishman that had arranged Joe Cocker's version of A Little Help From My Friends.
 From 1996, Federico engaged in different work projects, collaborations and special guest performances.
 Among these musical productions Federico's highlighted participations are: Cielo y Tierra: Heaven and Earth, Warner-México 1996, with Jon Anderson, performing acoustic guitars and choirs; putoInternational Inc. 1997, guest guitarist; Adam Rudolph's Moving Pictures: Contemplations, Meta Records 1997, acoustic guitars, charango, oud, bamboo flutes; Cayambe: Influences, Andes Inc. 1997, guitars; Cayambe: America, Andes Inc. 1998, guitars; Heart & Soul, North Sound Music Group 1999, flamenco guitarists (with individual performances also by Ramón Stagnaro and Adam Del Monte), soloist guitars, composer and arranger.

 During the early months of 1997, Sony Music contracted Federico as producer of Alexis Peña's recording project.
 For this occasion Federico convoked the participation of renowned musicians such as Alex Acuña and Alphonso Johnson ("Weather Report"), Alex Ligertwood ("Santana") and Tommy Eyre (B.B.
 King, George Michael, Gary Moore).
 In February 2001 The African-American Epic Suite by Dr. Yusef Lateef with the Detroit Symphony Orchestra.

 For over a decade, Federico toured with famed, multi-Grammy award winner Mexican singer Joan Sebastian throughout Mexico, Guatemala, El Salvador, and the U.S..
 In 2016 and 2017, Federico toured with The Alphonso Johnson Band, feat. the maestro Chester Thompson in Chicago, and throughout Argentina and Uruguay, where he also taught clinics.
 He is a dedicated studio musician collaborating in recordings, and music for films and TV shows.

-Ramos was the guitarist for the Disney animated film Coco, and performed one of the songs at the 90th Academy Awards.